Depth-monster/white_hat/1_chapter.md

 Unlike Windows, the Linux filesystem is case sensitive.
 This means that Desktop is different from desktop, which is different from DeskTop.

+### Directory
+This is the same as a folder in Windows.
+A directory provides a way of organizing files, usually in a hierarchical manner